 Each device is scheduled for recalibration on a six-monthly basis.
 The Bureau will continue to test and calibrate the Draeger devices in the laboratory.
-The Bureau will implement a hot swap system of recalibration and testing on a six monthly basis, thus improving efficiency for Garda personnel.
-The Bureau also carries out in house repair of these devices when required and expect to continue to carry out these repairs on replacement devices.
-(Point 1 of 5 year objectives).
+The Bureau also carries out in house repair of these devices when required and expect to continue to carry out these repairs in-house.
+Some repairs will require Draeger service (Point 1 of 5 year objectives).